celiaSaidani/DockerFiles/README.md

 ### Run

 ## Create Dockerfile
-* Create a Dockerfile from celiasaidani/maven:onbuild
+* Create a Dockerfile from celiasaidani/maven:onbuild (for testing java+maven)
 * Build the image:
-`docker build -t mysql .`
+`docker build -t mavenonbuild .`
 * Run an instance test of the image:
-`docker run -it --name mysqlInstanceTest mysql`
+`docker run -it --name mevenOnBuild mavenonbuild`

 * Create a Dockerfile from celiasaidani/maven
 * Build the image: